Radiologic Sciences Requirements

 - Math

-Transfer Spot (Year 4): To be considered for a Year 4 spot, a student have completed a Radiography program at another institution and be credentialed with the *ARRT.
+Transfer Spot (4th Year): To be considered for a 4th Year spot, a student must have completed a Radiography program at another institution and be credentialed with the *ARRT.
 Courses that will be reviewed for admission to the MRI/CT modality are:

 - Radiography Physics